aurvadahana/aurvadahana.github.io/_posts/2024-07-21-harmonising-aikyasrutis-with-bhedasrutis.md

 author: aurv
 ---

-## Different ways to reconcile the Aikyaśrutis
+## Different ways to reconcile the Aikyaśrutis according to Madhvācārya

 Madhvācārya in his Aṇuvyākhyāna states the five ways to reconcile Aikyaśrutis